kwabenasapong/openpldoc/manual/source/creating_service.rst

 Everything you need to display will be in the left panel called the :ref`g-media-manager`, under their respective categories.
-Using the :ref`g-media-manager` you can add new media, songs, image, Bibles or create a custom slide as discussed earlier in the :ref:`media-manager` section.
+Using the :ref`g-media-manager` you can add new media, songs, images, Bibles or create a custom slide as discussed earlier in the :ref:`media-manager` section.

 .. image:: pics/mediamanager_songs.png